arkworks-rs/snark/README.md

 Ginger-lib was built with the goal of being easily integrated and used by any project that needs to implement its own, application-tailored zk-SNARK.
 As such, it provides SNARK core objects and functionalities, and a few closely related ancillary tools.

-In particular, its first release comes with a complete set of tools for recursive proof composition in the sense of Ben-Sasson, et al. ["Scalable Zero Knowledge via Cycles of Elliptic Curves (2014)"](https://eprint.iacr.org/2014/595.pdf).
+In particular, its first release comes with a complete set of tools for recursive proof composition as in Ben-Sasson, et al. ["Scalable Zero Knowledge via Cycles of Elliptic Curves (2014)"](https://eprint.iacr.org/2014/595.pdf).
 Specifically, it adds to the original ZEXE code the following elements:

 -   __MNT4-753 and MNT6-753 curves__,
-    a re-implementation of [Coda](https://coinlist.co/build/coda/)'s MNT4-MNT6 cycle of pairing friendly elliptic curves for a security level of 128 Bit.
-We re-checked all curve  parameters, translated the pairing engine and extended the gadget collection by all necessary components for recursive argument evaluation.
+    a re-implementation of [Coda](https://coinlist.co/build/coda/)'s MNT4-MNT6 cycle of pairing friendly elliptic curves for a security level of 128 bit.
+All curve parameters were re-checked, the pairing engine ported to Rust, the gadget collection extended with all needed recursive argument evaluation components.
 -   __mixed-domain FFT__,
     to allow efficient conversion between coefficient and point-value polynomial representations in the domains needed to support large circuits.

 The library includes also some additional cryptographic primitives, implemented to be efficiently modelled in a SNARK, and in particular:

 -   the __POSEIDON hash function__ -
     thanks to its efficient description as an arithmetic circuit, the [POSEIDON](https://eprint.iacr.org/2019/458.pdf) hash family is ideal for SNARKs.
-Our implementations for both the MNT4-753 and MNT6-753 scalar fields, use the modular inversion S-Box, apply a security level of 128 Bits, and are heavily optimized for performance.
+Our implementations for both the MNT4-753 and MNT6-753 scalar fields use the modular inversion S-Box, apply a security level of 128 bits and are optimized for performance.
 -   __Schnorr NIZK proof and signature scheme__ -
     Schnorr-like non-interactive zero-knowledge (NIZK) proof and the Schnorr signature scheme, using POSEIDON as random oracle and adapted to be efficiently integrated in a SNARK.
 -   a SNARK-friendly __Verifiable Random Function (VRF)__,